Anke Ehlers: Professional career

 Ehlers studied psychology at the University of Kiel and the University of Tübingen, earning a diploma from Tübingen in 1983.
 She finished her Ph.D. from the same institution in 1985, and earned a habilitation from the University of Marburg in 1990.

 While finishing her Ph.D., Ehlers worked at Stanford University from 1984 to 1985 as assistant director of the Laboratory for Clinical Psychopharmacology and Psychophysiology.

 After an assistant professorship at the University of Marburg, she became a full professor at the University of Göttingen in 1991.

 Ehlers moved to Oxford as Wellcome Trust Principal Research Fellow in 1993.
-While there, in 1999, she lead authored the paper A cognitive model of posttraumatic stress disorder.
+While there, in 1999, she was the lead author of the paper "A cognitive model of posttraumatic stress disorder".

 She moved to King's College London in 2000, where she led a group that developed a therapy based on her and Clark's model.
 She returned to Oxford as Wellcome Trust Principal Research Fellow and Professor of Experimental Psychopathology in 2012; she retains a visiting position at King's College London.

 Awards and honours

 In 2004, Ehlers was elected a Fellow of the German Academy of Sciences Leopoldina.
-She was elected a Fellow of the British Academy in 2010 and is also a member of the Academia Europaea.
+She was elected a Fellow of the British Academy in 2010, a Fellow of the Academy of Medical Sciences in 2014, and is also a member of the Academia Europaea.
 In 2018 she was appointed Senior Investigator at the UK's National Institute for Health and Care Research (NIHR).